damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 2. `EARLY_MANDATORY_ACTION` - an action request (non-setup) is sent during the setup phase
 3. `LATE_MANDATORY_ACTION` - a action request (non-setup) is sent for the second time during a player's turn
 4. `EARLY_TURN_END` - a request to end the player's turn is sent before a mandatory action request
-5. `GAME_ENDED` - an action request is sent after the match's end
+5. `GAME_ENDED` - an action request is sent after the game's end
 6. `NOT_CURRENT_PLAYER` - the player requesting the action is not the current player

 **ErrAction (server)**

 ```json
 {
   "type": "ErrAction",